clansty/C8API/README.md

 }
 ```

+Temporary File (Auto generated): data/curr.int
-Because the control panel of this function is not implemented yet, you can directly change the content of the temp file to take effect.
+Because the control panel of this function is not implemented yet, you can directly modify the temp file to take effect.

 ```
 0,2021-3-17